yangzhi201/JManus/README.md

 Navigate to `http://localhost:18080` in your browser.

 🎉 **Congratulations!** Your multi-agent system is now live and ready for action.
+You can visit https://github.com/talk-flow/public-usecase to explore some effective practices we recommend.